usc-isi-i2/gaia-ta2pipeline/pipeline2/README.md

 - `KGTK_P279`: KGTK P279 file.
 - `EXTRACT_MENTION` (optional): If mentions need to be extracted.
 It's false by default.

-All of the resources are on CKG's Google shared drives at `GAIA:/gaia-ta2-phase3/res`.

 Docker run example: